salmant/Kubernetes-Cassandra-Cluster/README.md

 <br>
 ![Image](https://portworx.com/wp-content/uploads/2017/06/cassandra-failover-2replicas.png)
 <br>
 Here, I explain how to setup a Cassandra Cluster by Kubernetes on Amazon EC2 cloud infrastructure.
-Before you begin, make sure you have your own Kubernetes cluster initialisied including different Kubernetes nodes, and you already configured kubectl.
+Before you begin, make sure you have your own Kubernetes cluster initialisied including multiple Kubernetes nodes, and you already configured kubectl.
 <br>
 ## Step 1: Create a custom Cassandra Docker image
 There is an environment variable called `CASSANDRA_SEEDS` which needs to be defined if we would like to instantiate a Cassandra Pod as a member of Cassandra cluster.